 There is no charge for this visit.
-You should schedule your appointment within two weeks of your start date.
+You should schedule your appointment no later than two weeks after your start date.
 Read more about this process.

 The appointment will take approximately 20 minutes.
-OMS has tailored the evaluations to meet interns' individual needs as well as the requirements of the NIH.
+OMS tailors the evaluations to each intern's needs as well as NIH requirements.
+You may be eligible to arrange for a telehealth visit at the time of scheduling your appointment.
 Please take the following steps to expedite your evaluation:

-- Have your personal health care provider (HCP) complete a Documentation of Immunization form (this will help prevent your receiving an unnecessary immunization); - If you cannot document your response to a tuberculin skin test within the past twelve months, have your HCP place and read a tuberculin skin test prior to your appointment in OMS (this will eliminate a second visit to OMS); - If you are not yet 18 years old, have your parent or guardian complete the Authorization for Treatment of a Minor form; - Please submit the required forms to OMS, either in person to Building 10, Room 6C306, by fax (301-402-0673), or by email: oms@mail.nih.gov.
+Have your personal health care provider (HCP) complete a Documentation of Immunization form (this will help prevent your receiving an unnecessary immunization);

+- If you need a tuberculosis screening test (blood test or skin test) and you cannot document results of a TB test within the past twelve months, have your HCP order and run a TB blood test for you (IGRA) prior to your appointment in OMS; - If you are not yet 18 years old, have your parent or guardian complete the Authorization for Treatment of a Minor form (As a precaution, it is recommended that all minors complete the form whether or not they require a preplacement medical elevation.); - Please submit the required forms to OMS, either in person to Building 10, Room 6C306, by fax (301-402-0673), or by email: oms@mail.nih.gov.